 Now that you know what a W2 employee is, you can learn about 1099 workers (also known as 1099 employees).
 When you think of a 1099 worker, you may automatically think of an independent contractor.
 Instead, there are multiple different types of workers that can be a 1099 like a freelancer, consultant, etc. However, one of the more popular options is an independent contractor.
 When a business owner is considering their options, this is a popular choice because these types of employees typically cost 30% less to hire.

 On top of that, these employees are not protected by legislation so that means that there is no requirement for employee benefits or even employment taxes.
 That’s because 1099 workers like an independent contractor pay employment taxes on their own (known as self employment tax).
-This would include the standard medicare taxes, social security taxes, etc. Except the difference is that the employer will not have to worry about splitting them 50/50 like with payroll taxes since the employee handles all of them on their own!
+This would include the standard medicare taxes, social security taxes, etc. The difference is that the employer will not have to worry about splitting them 50/50 like with payroll taxes since the employee handles all of them on their own!

 W2 employees are the ones that have some of the most protection.
 That’s because there are labor laws that specify employment protections.
 For example, there is the Fair Labor Standards Act (FLSA) that requires the federal minimum wage and specifies that it is $7.25, talks about overtime protections, and more.